yaweli/pipi/README.md

 it's a platform to develop a web apps / desktop apps and websites with mumps as a code that will generate nice web ui using latest bootstap

-Also cavn be run as framework on a docker , or on any Linux machine , laptop or on cloud.
+Also can be run as framework on a docker , or on any Linux machine , laptop or on cloud.

+The only framwork in the world including nativly :
+1. Database
+2. Programming languge
+3. UI
+all edited in one source file !

 ![](https://pandao.github.io/editor.md/images/logos/editormd-logo-180x180.png)
 ### Features
 #### mumps extension commands